 The choice of Nikola Tesla's name is pretty obvious - - he was, after all, one of the major pioneers in electricity.
 Tesla was also the genius behind the development of the AC electric motor that is used in, among many other things, Tesla cars.

 But why did the company's founders choose his name?

-But before choosing it, all Eberhard knew was that he needed a strong brand name for his new company.
-He knew he wanted the startup to build electric cars with a difference.
+When choosing the name, Eberhard knew that he needed a strong brand name for his new company, a startup that was going to build electric cars with a difference.

 After all, he invented the AC induction motor and the name was easy to remember.

 His girlfriend replied: "Perfect!
 Now get to work making your car."

 And so, on the 23rd of April 2003, Eberhard's cofounder Marc Tarpenning officially registered the domain name: Teslamotors.com.
 Now they just needed to build some cars.